luciad/typescript-documentation/README.md

     `-n`: if  set to true, the script will run `npm install`.

     `-t`: theme name.
 Uses theme with given name from themes/ folder.

+    `-d`: if set to true, the script will run `gatsby develop` instead of `gatsby build `, which will run the site on `http://localhost:8000`.

     # Supported features
     ## In your documentation